Updated: Jul 18

 Planning your wedding day timeline is the most important thing you keep playing in your mind but don't know how to accomplish.
 You can learn with these easy wedding planning steps how to create your timeline!

-1. Make a list of all your vendors
+1. Make a List of All Your Vendors

-Also write down all the people that are going to help you on the day itself: your maid of honor or your best friend, the best man, an uncle, or a sister.
+Also write down all the people that are going to help you on the day itself: your maid of honour or your best friend, the best man, an uncle, or a sister.

-2. Open a new Excel File
+2. Open a New Excel File

-Start by creating your table with following titles on top: Timeline, What, Who, Location, Pax, Items, Contact Person, Comments.
+Start by creating your table with the following titles on top: Timeline, What, Who, Location, Pax, Items, Contact Person, and Comments.

-What: Here you will write, as explicitely as possible (but keep it short) what is going to happen.
+What: Here you will write, as explicitly as possible (but keep it short) what is going to happen.